boratechlife/triple-2/src/content/pages/pricing.md

             active_feature: true
         button:
           link: /signup
-          text: Try This Free
+          text: Gratis uitproberen
+      - tier: Niet overtuigd?
+        highlight_tier: false
+        description: We overtuigen u graag met een vrijblijvend voorbeeld
+        currency_symbol: €
+        price: 0
+        has_discount: false
+        discount_price: 0
+        features: []
+        button:
+          link: /contact
+          text: Contact opnemen
   - _bookshop_name: global/faq
     title: Have
     title_suffix: Questions?
+    description: >-
-    description: We believe that a good email marketing strategy is the key to growth.
+      We believe that a good email marketing strategy is the key to growth.
 So we’re helping you grow your business with tools and resources that make email marketing easy.
     FAQ:
       - title: Is there a maximum numbers of emails I can send each month?
         description: No, the prices include unlimited emails.
 Send to your heart's content.
       - title: Where can I find out more information?
         description: Right here on this website, or contact our support team.
       - title: Do you have pricing for non-profits?
+        description: >-
-        description: Yes, contact our support team and we'll get you set up on our non-profit plan.
+          Yes, contact our support team and we'll get you set up on our non-profit plan.
       - title: What forms of payment do you accept?
         description: We accept credit cards, checks, and cash.
       - title: In which currencies can I make payments?